Ferroin/stcli/README.md

-# stcli: A CLI frontend for Sycnthing #
+# stcli: A CLI front-end for Sycnthing #
-stcli is a Python based CLI frntend for the Syncthing REST API.
+stcli is a Python based CLI front-end for the Syncthing REST API.
 It allows performing the various things that can't be done simply by editing the configuration or manipulating the filesystem, such triggering scans and getting status information.